TongfeiLiu/SDDM-for-HyperCD/README.md

-# SCAI-for-HyperCD
+# SDDM-for-HyperCD
-SCAI for Unsupervised HyperCD
+SDDM for Unsupervised HyperCD